anassmo7/-Sustainability-GIS-analysis-Espoo-Helsinki-region/README.md

 # Sustainability GIS Analysis – Espoo and Helsinki Region

 This repository contains a Python-based GIS analysis using OpenStreetMap data for the Helsinki metropolitan region.
-The project focuses on mapping buildings, roads, administrative boundaries, and calculating building density as a sustainability indicator.
+The project focuses on mapping buildings, roads, and administrative boundaries, and calculating building density as a sustainability indicator.

 ## Project description